KaitlyAguilar/League-of-Legends-Analysis/README.md

 __Modeling Algorithm__:

 The modeling algorithm that I choose to predict whether a team wins or looses is the Random Forest Classifier.The hyperparameters that ended up preforming best were: {'clf__max_depth': 10, 'clf__min_samples_split': 20, 'clf__n_estimators': 300}.
+I found these parameters through grid searching where I provided the following options:

+hyperparameters = {

+    'clf__n_estimators': [200, 300, 150],

+    'clf__max_depth': [10, 60, 100],

+    'clf__min_samples_split': [5, 10, 20]

+}

-I found these parameters through grid searching where I provided  As the predictions are binary and balanced, I decided to use the metric of accuracy to compare the preformace of my models.
+As the predictions are binary and balanced, I decided to use the metric of accuracy to compare the preformace of my models.
+My model's final preformance increased by roughly 3% on the testing data and roughly 5% on the training data.
+After displaying the condusion matrix, it is clear that the model was able to very consistently predict the outcome of a match.